GlitchedPanda/PandaDLL/README.md

 A DLC unlocker for the EA App written in C++.
 This was made and published for educational purposes only.

+> **Note:** This DLC unlocker does not download DLC content for you.
+You need to download the DLC files yourself.
+For Sims 4, you can find DLC-only downloads at: https://anadius.su/sims-4-dlc-only

 ## Quick Start

 ### Download